 Read about: Our expertise in taxi booking mobile app development.

-It is a huge web-based source code repository.
+This huge web-based source code repository hosts over 3 million users.
 It works free but only for open source projects.
-It has over 3 million users.
-SourceForge provides a variety of services to projects, including a download mirror network, collaborative development tools (like CVS and Subversion), and tools to support discussion and support.
+SourceForge provides a variety of services to projects, including a download mirror network, collaborative development tools (like CVS and SVN hosting), and tools to support discussion and support.

 - supports CVS, SVN, GNU, Bazaar, Git, Mercurial system